GPII/universal/documentation/SolutionsRegistryFormat.md

 ```

 ####makeConfigurable
 Is the actions that need to be taken to make the application configurable (such as running a wizard, creating a default configuration file, adding a new system user, etc).
+This will be triggered by the system if `isConfigurable` has evaluated to false and run immediately following the `isConfigurable` check.

 **Example Entry**:
 ```